jacobsayono/code-optimization/README.md

 - Original: Histogram filter code translated from Python into C++ as seen in this [repository](https://github.com/jacobsayono/robot-localization).
 - Optimized: This folder also contains Andy's Histogram filter code.
 You will optimize the code in these files to see how fast you can get main.cpp to run.

 There are eight C++ files and seven header files.
 Each file other than main.cpp contains a function that carries out a specific part of a histogram filter.
+I have separated each function into its own unique file name.

 `main.cpp` - prints out how long it takes to run each function